 Yoga As Healing (YAH)

-- YAH is a 5-week series and participants are asked to come to each session of the series.
+YAH is a 5-week series and participants are asked to come to each session of the series.
 This is not a drop-in program.
-The first round of classes begins on January 20 and the second round begins March 24.
+Classes will be held on Thursdays from 1:30pm – 3:30pm.

 Programs and Workshops